awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 2. Change the relevant inputs in the module instances of the clusters you wish to update
 3. From the `deploy` directory, run `terraform apply`

-### Adding/Removing Labels to/from the Dataset
+### Adding/Removing Labels/Annotations to/from the Dataset

-After the initial deployment, you might want to add or remove labels for some or all clusters, to/from the dataset.<br />
+After the initial deployment, you might want to add or remove labels or annotations for some or all clusters, to/from the dataset.<br />
 To do this, perform the following:

 1. From the `modules/common` directory, open the `variables.tf` file
-2. If the cluster for which you'd like to add labels to the dataset, isn't in the `clusters_list` list, add it.<br />
+2. If the cluster for which you'd like to add labels or annotations to the dataset, isn't in the `clusters_metadata` list, add it.<br />
 If it's already in the list, and you'd like to update its labels (add/remove), update the `labels` list for this cluster.<br />
+if you'd like to update its annotations (add/remove), update the `annotations` list for this cluster.<br />
-If you'd like to remove labels from the dataset for a cluster, remove the cluster's entry from the `clusters_list` list.
+If you'd like to remove labels or annotations from the dataset for a cluster, remove the cluster's entry from the `clusters_metadata` list.
 3. From the `deploy` directory, run `terraform apply`.<br />
-Terraform will output the new list of labels when the deployment is completed.
+Terraform will output the new list of labels and annotations when the deployment is completed.

 ## Cleanup